agile-lab-dev/witboost-terraform-scaffold/README.md

 ## Overview

 This project implements a simple Specific Provisioner that uses [Terraform](https://www.terraform.io/) to provision infrastructure as code.
-After deploying this microservice and configuring witboost to use it, the platform can deploy components using the Terraform capabilities.
+After deploying this microservice and configuring Witboost to use it, the platform can deploy components using the Terraform capabilities.

 ### What's a Specific Provisioner?